-Community Resources & Services
+Community Resources and Services

-In the following pages we attempt to provide specific information about the topics in which students are most likely to be interested.
-However, if we do not include something about which you have a question, please do not hesitate to ask the Director of Student Services and Alumni Relations, one of the staff, or a member of the faculty.
+In the following pages we provide specific information about the topics in which students are most likely to be interested.
+However, if we do not include something about which you have a question, please do not hesitate to ask any member of the staff or faculty.